systemetric/robocon-website/docs/hello-vision.md

 import robot
 R = robot.Robot()
 ```
 This creates a "Robot" object, and places it inside the variable "R".
 This allows us to use robot functions through the R variable, such as `R.See()`.
-If you are using Blockly, the robot is intialised automatically.
+If you are using Blockly, the robot is initialised automatically.

 [Here](https://www.makeuseof.com/tag/object-oriented-programming-explained/) is a basic introduction into what Object Oriented Programing is.